grzeimann/Panacea/README.md

 ## Code Description
 Panacea is a general integral field unit (IFU) spectroscopic reduction tool tailored specifically for the Hobby Eberly Telescope (HET).
-The code is primarily used for reducing science data from the LRS2, VIRUS, and VIRUS-W instruments.
+The code is primarily used for reducing science data from the LRS2 and VIRUS spectrographs.
+Before we dive into the details of the reduction code it is useful to visualize the mapping between raw data and on sky fiber layout for both instruments.

+The LRS2 instrument has two spectrographs each with two arms (LRS2-B: UV and Orange, LRS2-R: Red and FarRed).
 <p align="center">
   <img src="images/lrs2_mapping.png" width="850"/>
 </p>